IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/mweb_support_ltcsuite_funding_campaign/mweb_support_ltcsuite_funding_campaign.md

 ## Summary

 We invite financial donors and advocates to join our effort in supporting the integration of MimbleWimble Extension Block (MWEB) in ltcsuite.
 Hector Chu has initiated the development, presenting a prototype code integrating ltcsuite with LW.
-Your contributions will play a crucial role in advancing this project and enhancing Litecoin functionality.
+Your contributions will play a crucial role in supporting this project.
 Moreover, this implementation will serve as a reference for MWEB light client support, benefiting third-party wallet developers.

-## Current Status

-As of January 4, 2024, Hector Chu has submitted the prototype code for integrating ltcsuite with LW.
-The iOS version is in progress, and efforts are being made to fix dependencies for the Android version.
-MWEB support is not yet included in ltcsuite but is a crucial step in the development process.

 ## Reference Implementation for MWEB Light Client Mode